 The sculptor Augustus Saint-Gaudens created the design on the obverse side of the coin.
 This design featuring Lady Liberty goes back to the historic Saint Gaudens Gold Double Eagle, that was minted in the early 1900's.
 Lady Liberty's depiction with flowing hair, holding a torch in her right hand and an olive branch in her left strongly resembles ancient Greek and Roman coins.
 Furthermore, the US Capitol building is depicted in the left background and the obverse side also shows the year the coin was minted.

-The reverse side of the American Gold Eagle was designed by the sculptor Miley Busiek (now named Miley Tucker-Frost after marriage).
+The reverse side of the American Gold Eagle coins was designed by the sculptor Miley Busiek (now named Miley Tucker-Frost after marriage).
 Eagles are the official bird of the USA and her design features a male eagle with an olive branch in his talons above a nest with a female eagle and her hatchlings.
 The reverse side is also inscribed with the words “E Pluribus Unum” and “In God We Trust” as well as the weight and face value of the coin.
-The designs on the obverse and reverse of the American Gold Eagles are entirely different from those on the American Silver Eagles and American Platinum Eagles.
+The design of both sides of the gold version of the American Eagle Coins is entirely different from that on the American Silver Eagles, American Platinum Eagles or American Palladium Eagles.

 During the 1970's and 1980's, the gold coin market was dominated by the South African Krugerrand (90% of the global gold coin market at that time) which wasn't widely available in Western countries due to import restrictions that were a part of Apartheid sanctions.

-Until 1991, American Gold Eagles were dated with Roman numerals.
+The first years' issues of the Gold American Eagles were dated with Roman numerals.
 Since 1992, the coins have the year of mintage engraved in Arabic numbers on the obverse side.

 The US Mint produces the American Silver Eagles since 1986.
 The coins are minted out of 99.9% fine silver and are offered with brilliant uncirculated, proof (no proof coins in 2009) and burnished uncirculated (2006 - 2008 and since 2011) finishes.
 Whereas the gold version of the coins is minted in four different denominations, Silver Eagles exist only as 1 oz coins.
 Another unusual feature for bullion coins is that the silver coins bear a totally different design (on both sides!) than their gold counterparts.
 The obverse side of the coins uses Adolph A. Weinman's famous "Walking Liberty" design that depicts Lady Liberty in stride towards the rising sun.